paezha/University-AI-Panel/README.md

     suitable [escape
     plans](https://www.theguardian.com/news/2018/feb/15/why-silicon-valley-billionaires-are-prepping-for-the-apocalypse-in-new-zealand).

-[^44]: A movement exposed to the harsh light of public opinion for being
+[^48]: A movement exposed to the harsh light of public opinion for being
     the philosophy espoused by convicted fraudster and money launderer Sam Bankman-Fried (Crook 2023).

-[^45]: A drastic form of utilitarianism convinced that the well-being of
+[^49]: A drastic form of utilitarianism convinced that the well-being of
-    trillions of humans in the future is well worth the sacrifices of a few billions of humans today.
-Curiously, the contribution of the titans of technology promoting AI is not to sacrifice themselves: as evidence of the abuses inflicted in the name of innovation continues to pile up, it is clear that some of us will suffer and die–but that is a sacrifice that those wealthy and well connected longtermists are willing to make.
+    trillions of humans in an imagined distant, star-faring future, is well worth the sacrifices of a few billions of humans today.
+    Curiously, the contribution of the titans of technology promoting AI is not to sacrifice themselves: as evidence of the abuses inflicted in the name of innovation continues to pile up, it is clear that some of us will suffer and die–but that is a sacrifice that wealthy and well connected longtermists are willing to make.

-[^46]: Accusing the critics of being conspiracy theorists, as Sennesh
+[^50]: Accusing the critics of being conspiracy theorists, as Sennesh
     and Hughes (2023) do, distracts from the fact that there is no dearth of leftist ideas for a more just future; intellectual poverty is not what is at stake, instead a key difference is that